BaibaNi/AppLikeTinder/README.md

 # TINDER APP ❤

-Application is build using "Laravel Sail" framework.
+Application is built using "Laravel Sail" framework.

 #### Application has the following MODELS:
 - User model and various related models: